Secrets helper

 This mistake could happen anytime a user supplied value is used with readfile(), file_get_contents(), include(), etc;

-Or even via an SQL injection vulnerability, when the database is running on the same server, and the attacker is able to use LOAD_FILE().
+Or even via an SQL injection vulnerability, when the database is running on the same server, and the attacker might be able to use LOAD_FILE().

 This is why we assume there a mistake which allows the attacker to read (or write to) any file the web-server account (e.g. "www-data") can access.